Should You Buy Combat Boots for Everyday Use?

 Should you buy combat boots for daily use?

 Military-style combat boots have been a favorite of many outdoorspeople for decades.
-Be they the rugged, hot, black leather boots from the Vietnam era or the modern, well-ventilated tan designs that blend in better with dirt and brush, combat boots have earned themselves a reputation as reliable footwear.
+Whether they are the rugged, hot, black leather boots from the Vietnam era or the modern, well-ventilated tan designs that blend in better with dirt and brush, combat boots have earned a reputation as reliable footwear.
 Combat boots can last through hundreds of miles of treacherous terrain with a heavy pack on your back.
 But are they truly any better than civilian-grade hiking boots that may come in a much broader array of fits and styles?

 Advantages of Combat Boots

 Every branch of the United States military has unique regulations on "acceptable" boots for every service member's uniform.
 While their design goals and expectations may differ, one element that remains consistent across all military-style designs is durability.
-Soldiers expect their boots to last through years of daily use, multiple deployments to foreign countries, and extreme terrain.
+Soldiers expect their boots to last through years of daily use, multiple deployments abroad, and extreme terrain.
 Thus, all but the cheapest options on the market have thick, durable leather and various rows of stitches that help keep both the boots and their soles intact.
 They are well-fitted through even the trials of combat.

 Disadvantages of Combat Boots